 What Does Tweaking Mean?

-Generally, during this stage the user has not slept for several days.
+A user who is tweaking on drugs can look to be irritable, agitated and/or paranoid.
+Each symptom can range in intensity levels depending on each individual.
+These tweaking looks and symptoms are due to the fact that the user has not slept for several days.
 He or she (the “tweaker”) is likely irritable, agitated, and/or paranoid.
 Because the drug effects are wearing off, the tweaker is beginning to crave more methamphetamine.
 Upon additional use, however, it may be difficult to achieve the original high.
 The user is therefore frustrated, and he or she can become hostile, violent, and dangerous to him or herself and others.

 A tweaker may appear relative normal to the passive observer.
 However, upon close inspection, one may notice rapid eye movement, a shaky voice, and quick, jerky movements.
 If the tweaker has been using a come-down drug, such as alcohol or other depressant, these symptoms may not present as strongly.
 In any case, if you believe you have encountered someone who is tweaking, you should be extremely cautious.